yersan/wildfly-s2i/README.md

 * Maven env variables

-    The maven env variables you can set are documented in this [document](https://github.com/jboss-openshift/cct_module/tree/master/jboss/container/maven/api)
+    * The maven env variables you can set are documented in this [document](https://github.com/jboss-openshift/cct_module/tree/master/jboss/container/maven/api)

+    * `MAVEN_OPTS`

+    Contains JVM parameters to maven.
+Will be appended to JVM arguments that are calculated by the image itself (e.g. heap size), so values provided here will take precedence.

 Environment variables to be used when running application
 ---------------------------------------------------------